How I Got Over My Fear Of Flying In A Single Afternoon

 ”

-I had always imagined that everyone else who didn't like flying was just scared of crashing, but talking to my fellow Fear of Flying-ers (FoFs), many similarities jump out.
-It's about not having control, we all agree.
-It's about not being able to escape.
-Many have undergone a horrid experience on a plane and haven't flown in years.
-Some have never flown at all.
-In fact, I find out with amazement, I am far in the minority for having flown at all in the past few months.
-The course director tells us they've even had people show up tranquilized with a nurse in tow.

-Steve Bull, a pilot with 30 years of experience under his belt, is not having any of it.
+Steve Bull, a pilot with 30 years' experience under his belt, is not having any of it.
 No, the plane will not just drop out of the sky, he says.
 No, not even if both engines fail.
 No, not even if the plane goes through severe turbulence.
 No, not even if both of the pilots die while airborne.
 He's heard all our questions before, even the wackier ones.
+Will the obesity crisis make our planes too heavy to fly?
+No, as it turns out.

 Advertisement

-There are far more safety measures in place than any of us had realized.
-Steve has to retake his license every six months (imagine if the same were true for the roads).
+There are far more safety measures in place than any of us had realised.
+Steve has to retake his licence every six months (imagine if the same were true for the roads).
 The same accident will never happen twice; if a mechanism fails, it will be replaced in all planes.
 There is a full briefing before every flight.

 We learn that turbulence is never as bad as you think it is.
 Because we don't have a full view of where we're going, our inner ears mess with our balance, causing us to feel movements more acutely.
 Planes that suddenly "drop" thousands of feet are really only ever losing around 50 feet (I mean, this still sounds terrifying to me).